 Senate Democrats could’ve simply said: “No, we are not ready to do this.
 Congress doesn’t have all the information that we need to make this decision.”
 And Joe Biden, Carl Levin and Bob Graham Chairman of the Senate Foreign Relations, Armed Services and Intelligence Committees could’ve spent the last couple months of that Congress in 2001-02 holding hearings to get more information about Iraq.
 And the situation it was in financially, militarily and everything else.

 The legacy of the Iraq War is really about bad intelligence and not having enough solid information.
 How we not know going in that Saddam was as weak as he was and his country was as weak as it was.
 How we go in there without enough people to occupy this big country and not knowing that the Iraqi people weren’t ready to govern themselves.
 Takeover the military and law enforcement agencies and govern the country and the provinces and so-forth.
 And how we not know how weak their economy was especially in the energy sector where this country should be energy independent.

 All of these things we should’ve known especially Congress upfront before you commit your country’s resources and manpower to invade a country like this.
 Had we had this information upfront we would’ve known that Saddam isn’t a threat to anyone outside of his country.

 The legacy of the Iraq War on the positive is that one of the worst dictators and serial murderers and tortures of the 20th Century was eliminated allowing for a country rich in resources and in people to do very well.

-With a real shot at a bright future, but at heavy cost for the Iraqi and American people.
+Iraq now has a real shot at a bright future, but at heavy cost for the Iraqi and American people.
 In lost treasure and in money and lives and for the most part.
-The lessons of it are how not to invade a country and do your homework and get all the needed information available and decide based on all of that.
-Is it worth it or not and go from there.
+The lessons of it are how not to invade a country and do your homework and get all the needed information available and decide based on all of that is it worth it or not and go from there.